A Level English Literature

 Exam Board: EDEXCEL

-8 or more GCSEs at grades A*–C, including a minimum grade B in GCSE English Language.
+8 or more GCSEs at grades 9-4, including a minimum grade 6 in English Language and Literature.

 - Entertainment, Leisure & Culture (for example, actor, poet, librarian or archivist)

 - Education (for example, English teacher or educational psychologist)